PetrKryslUCSD/FinEtools.jl/docs/integration.md

 ## Manifold dimension

 Finite elements  have  a certain manifold dimension.
-Intuitively, tetrahedra  and hexahedra are three-manifolds, triangles and quadrilaterals are two-manifolds, triangles and quadrilaterals are two-manifolds, lines are one-manifolds, and points are zero-manifolds.
+Tetrahedra  and hexahedra are three-manifolds, triangles and quadrilaterals are two-manifolds, triangles and quadrilaterals are two-manifolds, lines are one-manifolds, and points are zero-manifolds.

-Elements are equipped with  "other" dimension which boosts the manifold dimension to produce the required dimension for  the integration.
-For instance,  a line element can be equipped dimension for  the integration.
+Elements are equipped with an "other" dimension which boosts the manifold dimension to produce the required dimension for  the integration.
 For instance,  a line element can be equipped with an "other" dimension to represent a cross-section so that a volume integral can be evaluated over a line element.
 Or, a line element can be given an "other" dimension as a thickness to result in a physical dimension needed to evaluate a surface integral.